Minish-Link/Iji-Archipelago/README.md

 This mod restricts what sectors you can access and how many points you are allowed to invest in the 7 stats until you obtain items that gradually remove these restrictions.
 Instead of playing through the campaign in a continuous playthrough, Sectors are accessed via a menu akin to the Single Sector Warp from the vanilla game.

+Accessing a level station while in Passive mode allows you to decrease your stats and refund points.
+You can also press Enter to switch to passive mode while already connected to a level station to switch to deleveling.

+You can bring your stats and any weapons you find to any sector, even allowing you to bring late game weapons into early sectors.

+Once you obtain a weapon, you will always have access to it, as long as you have the stats to use it.
+If you decrease your stats below the point where you can use a weapon you obtained, and then raise them back up again, you'll automatically receive the weapon again.

+Once you activate a checkpoint, you can warp directly to that checkpoint from the main menu to skip large portions of sectors on revisits.
 Visiting certain locations or doing certain things send checks.
 These include:

 * Leveling up